ms-iot/content/en-US/win10/samples/HelloWorld.md

 * You can set breakpoints, see variable values, etc. To stop the app, press on the 'Stop Debugging' button (or select Debug \| Stop Debugging).

-* Having successfully deployed and debugged your first UAP application, create a Release version by simply changing the Visual Studio toolbar configuration dropdown from `Debug` to `Release`.
+* Having successfully deployed and debugged your first UWP application, create a Release version by simply changing the Visual Studio toolbar configuration dropdown from `Debug` to `Release`.
 You can now build and deploy your app to your device by selecting Build \| Rebuild Solution and Build \| Deploy Solution.

 * Congratulations!
-You just deployed your first UAP application to a device running Windows IoT Core!
+You just deployed your first UWP application to a device running Windows IoT Core!

 ###Set HelloWorld as the Startup App